Coder4916/Match-Maker/README.md

 ### 2. **Scope Plane**

-Based on the mapping in Strategy Plane, I decided to include these contents below in the website:
+Based on the mapping in the Strategy Plane, I decided to include these contents below in the website:

-- Introduction page with logo; Introduces the user to the game site.
+- Introduction page with Logo; Introduces the user to the game site.
-- How to play/gaming Instructions; A guide on how to play Match-Maker.
+- How to Play/Gaming Instructions; A guide on how to play Match-Maker.
-- Game score/move counters; Records a users game progress, and adds a further challenge element to the game.
+- Game Score/Move Counters; Records a users game progress, and adds a further challenge element to the game.
-- Game timer; Again, adds a further challenge element to the game.
+- Game Timer; Again, adds a further challenge element to the game.

 ### 3. **Structure Plane**